vishalsharma14/charcha/web_push_notifications.md

  // Keep the service worker alive until the notification is created. event.waitUntil(
-   // Show a notification with title 'ServiceWorker Cookbook' and use the payload
+   // Show a notification with title and use the payload
    // as the body.
    self.registration.showNotification(payload.title, payload.options)
  );